-These are a totally different style of content to regular YouTube videos.
+These are a totally different style of content to a regular YouTube video.
 This also means people engage with them differently.
 Because Shorts are so much shorter, they require much less commitment from viewers.
 They need to be easy to consume on-the-go.

-Shorts are optimized for mobile devices but they can also be viewed on desktop and TV.
+Shorts are optimized for smartphones but they can also be viewed on desktop and TV.